Ethiopian Airlines Flight 961: Crew

 Captain Leul Abate (42), an experienced pilot with over 11,500 total flight hours (including 4,067 hours in the Boeing 757/767), was the pilot-in-command.
 The first officer on the flight was Yonas Mekuria (34).
 He had flown more than 6,500 hours, 3,042 of them in the Boeing 757/767.

 Prior to the crash, Leul (Note: Ethiopian names do not have family names, so Ethiopian people are addressed by their given names.
 "Abate" is Leul's father's name, and "Mekuria" is Yonas's father's name.
 Some news articles from previous eras refer to them by their fathers' names.) had experienced two previous hijackings.
 The first occurred 12 April 1992 on Flight ETH574, a Boeing 727-260.
 Two hijackers with hand grenades demanded to be taken to Nairobi and onwards to Canada.
 After a five-hour standoff at Jomo Kenyatta International Airport, the hijackers surrendered.
 The second occurred on 17 March 1995, flying a Boeing 737-260.
 Five hijackers demanded to be taken to Libya, and the airplane was diverted to El Obeid, Sudan.
 There the hijackers changed their mind and wanted to fly to Sweden instead.
 However, the Sudanese authorities refused to refuel the aircraft, and after several hours of standoff the hijackers surrendered.
-In both cases, the aircraft were undamaged and no one was injured or killed.
+In both cases, the aircraft was undamaged and no one was injured or killed.